remitche66/FSRoot/README.md

     Unix.*.Root.DynamicPath: .:$(FSROOT):$(ROOTSYS)/lib:
     Unix.*.Root.MacroPath:   .:$(FSROOT):

+(5) To load and unload FSRoot automatically when you open and close ROOT, you can also add lines like these to the .rootrc:

+    Rint.Logon:    $(FSROOT)/rootlogon.FSRoot.C
+    Rint.Logoff:   $(FSROOT)/rootlogoff.FSRoot.C

+Alternatively, you could have those lines point to other login and logoff files and then load and unload FSRoot from those files with lines like these [this is the method to use in the case that you want to load several different sets of macros]:

+    gROOT->ProcessLine(".x $FSROOT/rootlogon.FSRoot.C");
+    gROOT->ProcessLine(".x $FSROOT/rootlogoff.FSRoot.C");

+As a third alternative, you could load FSRoot manually from ROOT:

+    .x $FSROOT/rootlogon.FSRoot.C

-(5) Now when you open ROOT, the FSRoot utilities should be loaded and compiled -- you should see a message saying "Loading the FSRoot Macros" along with the output of the compilation.
+(6) When FSRoot is loaded and compiled, you should see a message saying "Loading the FSRoot Macros" along with the output of the compilation.